core-wg/senml-spec/draft-ietf-core-senml.md

 considered to have a value of zero.
 The Base Time and Time values are added together to get the time of measurement.

-Values less than 2**28 represent time relative to the current time.
+Values less than 268,435,456 (2**28) represent time relative to the current time.
 That is, a time of zero indicates that the sensor does not know the absolute time and the measurement was made roughly "now".
 A negative value indicates seconds in the past from roughly "now".
 Positive values up to 2**28 indicate seconds in the future from "now".
-These can be used, e.g., for actuation use when the desired change should happen in the future but the sender or the receiver does not have accurate time available.
+Positive values can be used, e.g., for actuation use when the desired change should happen in the future but the sender or the receiver does not have accurate time available.

 Values greater than or equal to 2**28 represent an absolute time relative to the Unix epoch (1970-01-01T00:00Z in UTC time) and the